IancuGeorgeAlexandru/Recognition-of-handwritten-digits/README.md

 ## Description
 60,000 images for training and 10,000 images for testing.
-Matrice de pixeli în scala de gri (28x28 pixeli).
+Grayscale pixel matrix (28x28 pixels).
-Cifrele de la 0 la 9 corespunzătoare fiecărei imagini.
+The numbers from 0 to 9 correspond to each image.

 ---